FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Compact fixed-point representation

 In dedicated hardware implementations, FPUs are not natively available and are costly to include.
 To simplify the implementation and the analysis of the approximation error, some prior implementations opted to change the scheme to work with a prime modulus instead of a power-of-two modulus \cite{DBLP:conf/hpec/YeKP22,nufhe}, allowing the use of exact NTTs instead of approximate FFTs for polynomial multiplication.
 The downside of this approach is that one needs to include costly modular reduction units.

 FPT is the first TFHE accelerator to instead utilize fixed-point calculations, which avoids the costly implementation of FPUs or modular reduction units.
-Moreover, instead of initializing very large fixed-point calculations to guarantee sufficient accuracy, we conduct an in-depth analysis that optimizes the fixed-point bitwidth to be just large enough so that the approximation noise is smaller than the inherent TFHE noise.
+Moreover, instead of initializing very large fixed-point calculations to guarantee sufficient accuracy, we conduct an in-depth analysis that optimizes the fixed-point bit width to be just large enough so that the approximation noise is smaller than the inherent TFHE noise.
 FPT's optimized approach in which there is no need for a costly FPU or modular reduction unit allows a more lean and efficient design, coming at the cost of a one-time engineering effort to find the optimal parameters.

 The potential effect of our fixed-point analysis on the area usage of our implementation is illustrated in \autoref{fig:areavswidth}.
-In this figure, we plotted the LUT and DSP usage of a size-256 FFT, in function of the bit width of the intermediate variables.
-The plot gives relative numbers compared to the resource use at bitwidth 53 (loosely corresponding to the significand precision of IEEE 754 double-precision floating-point).
-As illustrated, reducing the bitwidth of the intermediate variables can result in a large reduction of the resource utilization, with only 20\% of the LUT and DSP usage for bitwidths below 24.
+In this figure, we plotted the LUT and DSP usage of a size-256 FFT, as a function of the bit width of the intermediate variables.
+The plot gives relative numbers compared to the resource use at bit width 53 (loosely corresponding to the significand precision of IEEE 754 double-precision floating-point).
+As illustrated, reducing the bit width of the intermediate variables can result in a large reduction of the resource utilization, with only 20\% of the LUT and DSP usage for bit widths below 24.

-Reduction of the bitwidth of intermediate variables relies on two parts, the location of the most significant bit, and the location of the least significant bit.
+Reduction of the bit width of intermediate variables relies on two parts, the location of the most significant bit, and the location of the least significant bit.
 We will first look at our strategy to set the MSB position of intermediate variables, and then focus on the LSB.